chutter/FilterZone/README.md

 remove.node.labels: strips trees of node labels if downstream analyses give you trouble (not recommended)
 ```

-6) Now that alignment statistics have been calculated, the filterSummary function can be used to obtain a quick summary of the datasets that will be generated using your selected filters (from above) and the alignment statistics.
+6) Finally, the concatenated gene tree dataset can be provided to the astralRunner function, which runs ASTRAL-III for each concatenated set of gene trees from each filtered dataset in the "filtered-genetrees-concatenated" folder.
+Each summary species tree is saved in the output.dir.

 ```r